iag-geo/concord/README.md

 ### Important

-Using this file comes with the following caveats - read this entire README file to understand the methodology used and it's limitations:
+Using this file comes with the following caveats - read this entire README file to understand the methodology used & it's accuracy:

 - Only works with data related to residents, citizens & consumers.
 In other words - industrial, commercial & special use data isn't suited to conversion using the file;
 - The % overlaps between boundaries are a best estimate of how data should be apportioned between 2 boundary sets based on residential address counts.
 Your data may have biases in it that mean this approach doesn't return the best result. e.g. looking at the image below - if your postcode 3127 customers were mostly in the Boroondara Council side - the boundary concordance file would incorrectly put 54% of customers in Whitehorse Council.